 While there is no one right way to provide information to the board prior to the meetings, board packets should never be handed out at the board meetings.
 Distributing information to directors in this manner does not allow them any time for reading the information, formulating an opinion, and being prepared for appropriate discussion at the board meeting.
-In order for the directors to fulfill their duty of care, they need to be prepared for the board meeting, which means they need to read the board packet prior to the board meeting.
-Ideally, the board packet should be sent to the board meeting.
+In order for the directors to fulfill their duty of care, they need to be prepared for the board meetings, which means they need to read the board packet prior to the board meeting.
+Ideally, the board packet should be sent to the board members a week prior to the board meeting.
 This allows the board members some thoughtful reflection on what is going to be discussed.